imihnea/portfolio/src/content/posts/2023-02-24-erepublik.md

 I have refactored a lot of implementations of various elements throughout the website and cleaned up a ton of the codebase.
 The main framework used is Angular with a lot of Jquery.
 The age of the website is the explanation of why Jquery is still heavily used.

 I﻿ cannot go into much detail about the nitty gritty aspects that are backend and deployment related, but I can say for certain that I was involved in creating or modifying most of the visuals that are present now on the website, especially the ones that were added in the past 4 years.

+I﻿ invite you to create an account and play a bit to get an idea of the depth of this project.